Gimme the numbers, Frank

 The cause here is two-fold: The XP needed per level was really ratcheted up while the speed of accumulating said XP remained more or less the same.
 Intentional?
 Oh, definitely.
 Trion put a lot of work into these new areas and probably winced at the thought of players whizzing through them on an express train to the new endgame.
 "Take your time!" the XP requirements beckon.
 "Smell the decaying flowers!"

 But is this slower speed really best for the game right now?Vertical vs. horizontal progression

 Again, it might seem strange to whine about this, since 35 million XP (what it takes to go from 50 to 60) isn't insurmountable and RIFT

 gamers have to either jump between zones, engage in a lot of the kill quests, or really devour IAs and dungeon crawls to make ends meet.
 It's jarring because we haven't had to do that in the past, and it creates somewhat of a new paradigm for the high-level game.

 that you end up accumulating during the course of questing.
 On the surface, these may look good -- rewarding a player for killing critters she might have killed anyway -- but they end up looking like a lot of busy work to cover poor quest XP rewards.

 had the PA system to provide alternate advancement, and there's no reason that PA couldn't cover the increases to stats and the additional soul points that traditional leveling does.
 Sure, some players would have had a head start over others, but so what?
 Ten levels eventually comes to an end, while planar attunement is meant to be a constant, ongoing source of character growth.
 More attention should've been given to the latter, in my opinion.

 Horizontal progression felt a lot better to me than more arbitrary levels that exist solely to force me to harvest many zones for necessary XP instead of just enjoying those areas for the story, rewards, and achievements.
 The fact that Trion had to add so many daily quests to cover the XP deficiency should've been a huge red flag that the leveling progression was off in a big way.
 The easiest solution would be to go back and jack up the core storyline XP rewards so that players have more of a choice and less of a hardship when it comes to leveling.Expansion #2 and beyond

 , Trion set the precedent that a new expansion would follow the traditional model of tacking on more levels, vastly increase the XP required to traverse those levels, and be more of a bother than a blessing to its players.
 Without getting all doom and gloomy, I don't think that bodes well for future expansions.

 I think it's going to be a lot more difficult for the studio to say, "You know what?
 With this new expansion, we're keeping the level cap the same and are going to explore other methods of advancement and character growth."
 I think it'll be a lot easier to just fling out staggering numbers in a desperate attempt to slow down future player progression instead of merely focusing on what is immediately fun, enjoyable, and beneficial.

-Whether they're keeping the vigil or defying the gods, Karen Bryan and Justin Olivetti save Telara on a weekly basis.
+to turn this leveling burden into a whirlwind ride of joy.
+I really hope we see that it happens because I'd love to go through zones more out of a desire to see what's over the next ridge than a sense of obligation to my XP bar.Whether they're keeping the vigil or defying the gods, Karen Bryan and Justin Olivetti save Telara on a weekly basis.
 Covering all aspects of life in RIFT, from solo play to guild raids, their column is dedicated to backhanding multidimensional tears so hard that they go crying to their mommas.
 Email Karen and Justin for questions, comments, and adulation.